MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Related Work

 While ATE captures population-level effects, CATE estimation enables subgroup-specific recommendations.
-Modern methods include 1) tree-based methods like Causal Tree (CT)~\cite{athey2016recursive} and Causal Forest (CF)~\cite{wager2018estimation}, and 2) neural network-based approaches, such as TARNet and CFR~\cite{shalit2017estimating}, Dragonnet~\cite{shi2019adapting}, and BCAUSS \cite{tesei2023learning}.
-Notably, Dragonnet includes a TMLE-inspired regularization term for enhanced finite-sample stability.
-In this work, to construct our AIPTW estimator, we use Dragonnet to estimate the potential outcome models and use LR to estimate the propensity score model.
+Modern methods include 1) tree-based methods like Causal Tree (CT)~\citep{athey2016recursive}, Causal Forest (CF)~\citep{wager2018estimation}, and 2) neural-network-based approaches, such as TARNet~\citep{shalit2017estimating} and Dragonnet~\citep{shi2019adapting}.
+In our AIPTW estimator, we estimate the outcome model with Dragonnet and the treatment model with Logistic Regression (LR).

-\paragraph{Dealing with Limited Overlap} Limited sample overlap can bias treatment effect estimates or inflate variance \cite{crump2009dealing}.
-Common solutions include truncating propensity scores \cite{10.1093/aje/kwac087, cole2008constructing} and excluding low-overlap units \cite{crump2009dealing, 10.5555/3666122.3669092, kallus2020efficientpolicylearningoptimal}.
-To ensure reliable ATE estimation on the identified subgroup, we incorporate a set of constraints to avoid regions with limited overlap.
+\textbf{\emph{Dealing with Limited Overlap}.}\; Limited sample overlap can bias treatment effect estimates or inflate variance.
+Common solutions include truncating propensity scores \citep{10.1093/aje/kwac087, cole2008constructing} and excluding low-overlap units \citep{crump2009dealing, 10.5555/3666122.3669092, kallus2020efficientpolicylearningoptimal, li2018balancing}.
+We adopt the latter approach by incorporating a set of constraints to avoid low-overlap regions in subgroup identification.
+This ensures more reliable ATE estimation within the identified subgroup.